Remarks on pseudo-vertex-transitive graphs with small diameter: Preliminaries: antipodal distance-regular graphs

-In this section, we recall some preliminaries concerning antipodal distance-regular graphs and tight distance-regular graphs, which will be used in the next sections.
-Let $\Gamma$ denote a distance-regular graph with vertex set $X$ and diameter $D$.
+In this section, we recall some preliminaries concerning antipodal distance-regular graphs, which will be used in the next sections.
+Let $\Gamma$ denote a distance-regular graph with vertex set $X$ and diameter $D\geq 3$.
 The graph $\Gamma$ is called \emph{antipodal} whenever the vertices at distance $D$ from a given vertex are all at distance $D$ from each other.
-Note that being at distance $D$ or zero induces an equivalence relation on $X$.
+Note that $\Gamma$ is antipodal if and only if $\Gamma$ has the intersection array $\{b_0, b_1, \ldots, b_{D-1}; c_1, c_2, \ldots, c_D\}$, where $b_i=c_{D-i}$ for $0 \leq i \leq D-1$, except possibly $i=\lfloor D/2\rfloor$; cf. \cite[Proposition 4.2.2]{1989BCN}.
+Note also that being at distance $D$ or zero induces an equivalence relation on $X$.
 With respect to this equivalence relation, the equivalence classes are called \emph{antipodal classes}.
-We say $\Gamma$ is an \emph{antipodal double cover} if the equivalence class has size $2$.
-That is, for each vertex $x \in X$ there is a unique vertex $y \in X$ with $\partial(x,y)=D$.
+We say $\Gamma$ is an \emph{antipodal $r$-cover} if the equivalence class has size $r$.
+Let $\Gamma$ be an antipodal $2$-cover (or \emph{double cover}).
+Then for each vertex $x \in X$ there is a unique vertex $y \in X$ with $\partial(x,y)=D$.
 Such a unique vertex is called the \emph{antipode} of $x$, denoted by $\hat{x}$.
-An antipodal double cover with diameter $D\geq 3$ has the intersection array $\{b_0, b_1, \ldots, b_{D-1}; c_1, c_2, \ldots, c_D\}$, where $b_i=c_{D-i}$ for $0 \leq i \leq D-1$, and has a dual bipartite $Q$-polynomial structure (i.e., $q^i_{1i}=0$ for $0\leq i \leq D)$, provided that $\Gamma$ is not bipartite; cf. \cite[Theorem 1.1]{1995Dickie}. \begin{lemma} Let $\Gamma$ be a distance-regular antipodal double cover with diameter $D\geq 3$.
-Let $x$ be a vertex of $\Gamma$ and $\hat{x}$ the antipode of $x$.
-Then $W$ is an irreducible $T(x)$-module if and only if $W$ is an irreducible $T(\hat{x})$-module. \end{lemma} \begin{proof} Let $W$ denote an irreducible $T(x)$-module.
-Then $W$ is invariant under the actions of $A$ and $E^*_j(x)$ for $0 \leq j \leq D$.
-Since $\Gamma$ is an antipodal double cover, it follows that $E^*_j(x) = E^*_{D-j}(\hat{x})$ for $0 \leq j\leq D$.
-Thus $W$ is invariant under the actions of $A$ and $E^*_h(\hat{x})$ for $0 \leq h \leq D$.
-The result follows. \end{proof}